blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Shield-like Callus.
-You grow a flat, hard growth on the forearm attached to your nondominant hand, this growth gives you a +2 to AC as if it were a shield.
+You grow a flat, hard growth on the forearm attached to your nondominant hand, this growth gives you a +2 to AC as if it were weilding a shield.
 You are not capable of wielding a shield in your offhand while your form is mutated in this way.

 ### Keen Sight.
 Your eyes grow large and reflect light in low light conditions.
 You gain